Janet MacLachlan

-Janet Angel MacLachlan (August 27, 1933 – October 11, 2010) was an American actress who had roles in such television series as The Rockford Files, The Invaders Alias, All in the Family and The Golden Girls.
+Janet Angel MacLachlan (August 27, 1933 – October 11, 2010) was an American actress who had roles in such television series as The Rockford Files, The Invaders, All in the Family and The Golden Girls.
 She is best remembered for her key supporting part in the film Sounder (1972) where she portrayed Camille Johnson, a young teacher.
 MacLachlan worked with numerous well-known actors and actresses and celebrities such as Bill Cosby, Jim Brown, James Earl Jones, Maya Angelou and Morgan Freeman.